 About Natural Gas and Crude Oil Leasing, Drilling, Exploration and Production in Ohio

-Q. What is natural gas and crude oil (collectively known as “Petroleum”)?
+Q. What is natural gas and oil (collectively known as “petroleum”)?

-Q. Could a natural gas and crude oil well devalue my property?
+Q. Could a natural gas and oil well devalue my property?

-Q. Does my property have the geological potential for natural gas or crude oil?
+Q. Does my property have the geological potential for natural gas or oil?

-Q. Who are the reputable companies drilling for natural gas and crude oil in Ohio?
+Q. Who are the reputable companies drilling for natural gas and oil in Ohio?

 A. Talk with your neighbors to see if they have had wells drilled on their property.
 Are they receiving their royalties in a timely manner?
 Have the well sites been reclaimed and being maintained?
 Tank batteries areas should be trimmed, painted and properly identified with signage identifying the well by lease name/well number, permit number, well owner and an emergency contact number.

 Q. What are the different types of leases?